 But the need to transplant doesn’t end there.
 Many cultivators choose to transplant their plants several times into increasingly large containers over a few months to make sure that the tub is not restrictive of growth and that it is not too large, which could pose a risk of mold.

 If you are growing your plants under bright lights, or frequent, intense sun, you may need to do this regularly, as growth then takes place at a much faster rate.

 Knowing how to transplant correctly is essential to avoid unnecessary damage.
 Taking your plants out of their containers can cause a great deal of stress and harm if not done in the correct manner, which could reduce yields if the time that could be used during flowering is instead spent recovering.
 Roughly yanking a plant up by its roots causes trauma and stress, and damaged plants.

 To get started, get containers that are at least a size larger than the ones currently in use.
-If you begin your weed plants in a pot of 1-litre, for example, the next stage would be to repot them into 2-litre containers.
-When your plants eventually grow too big for these containers, you can double the size to 4 litres, 8 litres, then 12, 16 and even 20 litres.
+If you begin your weed plants in a pot of 1-liter, for example, the next stage would be to repot them into 2-liter containers.
+When your plants eventually grow too big for these containers, you can double the size to 4 liters, 8 liters, then 12, 16 and even 20 liters.